AliSultanov2000/Rockets-DB/README.md

-The goal of this project is to create a database for civilian rockets.
+The goal of this project is to create a database for civilian rockets, where will the data on space missions be stored, as well as the characteristics of civilian rockets.

 Within the framework of the project, it was carried out:
 - Database design and creation
 - Filling in the database of data for further analysis